“If you build it, they’ll come.”

 Microacquire is the world’s 1st acquisition marketplace.
 They help small and medium-sized startups get acquired by buyers.
 Their growth pattern has also been great.

 In just 12 months, their revenue grew from $0 to 630k ARR:

 7 months later, and they’ve more than doubled their acquisitions and ARR to $1,401,999:

-No mean feat for a company who until recently, was bootstrapped!
+No mean feat for a company that until recently, was bootstrapped.

 How did they do it?